smithy-lang/smithy/docs/source/1.0/spec/core/model-validation.rst

     metadata validators = [
         {
-            name: "EmitEachSelector",
+            name: "EmitEachSelector"
-            id: "OperationInputName",
+            id: "OperationInputName"
-            message: "This shape is referenced as input but the name does not end with 'Input'",
+            message: "This shape is referenced as input but the name does not end with 'Input'"
             configuration: {
                 selector: "operation -[input]-> :not([id|name$=Input i])"
             }
-        },
+        }
         {
-            name: "EmitEachSelector",
+            name: "EmitEachSelector"
-            id: "OperationOutputName",
+            id: "OperationOutputName"
-            message: "This shape is referenced as output but the name does not end with 'Output'",
+            message: "This shape is referenced as output but the name does not end with 'Output'"
             configuration: {
                 selector: "operation -[output]-> :not([id|name$=Output i])"
             }